fmatter/clld-morpho-plugin/README.md

 [![PyPI](https://img.shields.io/pypi/v/clld-morphology-plugin.svg)](https://pypi.org/project/clld-morphology-plugin)
 ![Versions](https://img.shields.io/pypi/pyversions/clld-morphology-plugin)

+## Models
+* word forms (consist of morphs)
+* morphs (are parts of word forms, belong to morphemes)
+* morphemes (have different [allo]morphs)

 ## Markdown
-Since this plugin was primarily developed for [yawarana-sketch-clld](https://github.com/fmatter/yawarana-sketch-clld), comments on models are rendered using markdown.
+Since this plugin was primarily developed for [interactive digital corpus-based grammar](https://github.com/fmatter/indicogram), comments on models are rendered using markdown.
 However, it is up to the app developer to choose what markdown you want to use; templates assume that the parent mako template provides a function `markdown(request, content)`.
 If you want to use the [clld-markdown-plugin](https://github.com/clld/clld-markdown-plugin/), use the following code in your top-level `.mako`: